 Keyo does not sell your Biometric Data to any third parties.
 Keyo may work with third parties to provide you with the Services, but only if it is necessary.
 Keyo only shares your Biometric Data if a third party has a legitimate need to have it, as long as those needs are related with the process of your Services.
 Keyo has agreements with any third parties that will receive your Biometric Data that requires them to keep your Biometric Data secret and secure.

 How long does Keyo keep your Biometric Data?

 Keyo keeps your Biometric Data as long as you have an active account with Keyo.
 Your account is considered “active” as long as you have made at least one purchase using Keyo within the last year (unless you specifically request that we close your account sooner).

 What happens to your Biometric Data after you close your account?

-After you close your account (or your account automatically closes, as described above), Keyo will keep your Biometric Data on file for up to one year for purposes including fraud prevention.
-Keyo will permanently destroy your Biometric Data on or before the one-year anniversary of you cancelling your account (or the lapse of your account).
+After you close your account (or your account automatically closes, as described above), Keyo will keep your Biometric Data on file for up to one year, for reasons including fraud prevention.
+Keyo will permanently destroy your Biometric Data on or before the one-year anniversary of your cancelling your account (or the lapse of your account).
 After your Biometric Data is destroyed, you will need to re-enroll (and provide your Biometric Data to Keyo again) before you can use the Keyo Services.